syedwaseemjan/StatsCollector/README.md

 ## 2. Instructions to create and initialize the database

     No worries.
 I have used sqlalchemy which will take care of initializing Database for the first time.
-You don't need to do anything for it.
+You don't have to do anything for it.

 ## 3. Assumptions I have made.